microsoft/ivy/install.md

     (add-to-list 'auto-mode-alist '("\\.ivy\\'" . ivy-mode))
     (autoload 'ivy-mode  "ivy-mode.el" "Major mode for editing Ivy code" t nil)

-Installing on from source on Windows can be a bit challenging, but here are a few suggestions that may get you through it.

 <a name="windowsdeps"></a> Windows prerequisites
 =================================================